The Melody at Night.

 The BMW Welt Jazz Award is being held for the 12th time this year.
-A special highlight for jazz lovers and all those who would like to become one; we invite you to enjoy atmospheric Tuesday evenings in BMW Welt’s Double Cone between 14th January and 10th March.
+A special highlight for jazz lovers and all those who would like to become one; we invite you to enjoy atmospheric Tuesday evenings in BMW Welt’s Double Cone between 14th January and 10th March, from 6.00 pm onwards.
 Evenings and nights have always been the ideal time for a spot of jazz, which is why this year’s theme is "The Melody at Night".

 The program includes six free evening concerts in which up-and-coming virtuosos will play for the BMW Welt Jazz Award 2020.
 In the top-class event series, selected ensembles give their best to convince the audience and the jury with dreamy melodies and playful rhythms.